unknownhad/Himanshu-Home/content/posts/2025-09-17-how-to-hack-webhooks.md

   }'
 ```

-## quick defensive checklist
+## Quick defensive checklist
-- treat webhook URLs as secrets do not embed them in client side code
+- Treat webhook URLs as secrets do not embed them in client side code
-- verify signatures when supported and enforce timestamp checks
+- Verify signatures when supported and enforce timestamp checks
-- rotate secrets and revoke leaked URLs immediately
+- Rotate secrets and revoke leaked URLs immediately
-- use idempotency tokens and require secondary checks for financial flows
+- Use idempotency tokens and require secondary checks for financial flows
-- rate limit and monitor webhook traffic and add alerts for spikes
+- Rate limit and monitor webhook traffic and add alerts for spikes

-## closing notes
-when i write about attacks i think from multiple perspectives: attacker defender compliance. this helps me judge severity and what mitigation will be effective

 document the context where you found the webhook the surrounding assets and the likely workflow. that context often turns a blind guess into a reproducible finding